lykmapipo/sails-hook-validation/README.md

     });
 ```

-*Note: `sails-hook-validation` work by patch model static `validate()`, to have custom error messages at model instance level consider using [sails-model-new](https://github.com/lykmapipo/sails-model-new)*
+*Note: `sails-hook-validation` work by patch model static `validate()`, to have custom error messages at model instance level consider using [sails-model-new](https://github.com/lykmapipo/sails-model-new). `sails-hook-validation` opt to use `error.Errors` and not to re-create or remove any properties of error object so as to remain with sails legacy options*

 ## Testing